-- 5. Once back in the main menu, the last activated test will be selected.
+- Once back in the main menu, the last activated test will be selected.
 Choose a test for a loose chip that you have.
 Note that some chips have different tests for LOOSE or IN-CIRCUIT configurations.
-To change the configuration, rotate the SELECT knob.
-You can specify a clip offset by rotating the knob further to the right.
-The clip offset specified as "In-Circuit (+5)" is the vertical offset for attaching a chip, which makes it easier to access chips when using a clip that is larger than the chip. - 6.
+Furthermore, some chips have specific tests for specific motherboards when IN-CIRCUIT. - 6.
 You will see a message to place the MINUS jumper at a particular position.
 Place the jumper on the segment matching that number, bridging the center pin to the blue pin on the left.
 If you do not see this message, the jumper may already be placed, or there is something in the socket interfering with the auto-detection. - 7.
 After placing the minus jumper, you will see the message "Release Chip & Press TEST".
 Do as indicated, making sure the chip is released/removed, and pressing the button marked "TEST".
 While held down, you will see a message to place the PLUS jumper at a particular position (or multiple positions).
 Release the button and place the jumper(s) in the matching segment, bridging the center pin to the red pin on the right..
 After placing the jumper(s), press the "TEST" button again.